Legendre Transform Calculator

 Is the Legendre transform reversible?

-Can I save or export the results?
+Can I save or export the Legendre transform result?

-How does this relate to physics?
+How does the Legendre transform connect to physics?

 Enter function and slope.